core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * Removed moot text on reverse-proxies that might use default timeouts.

 * Improved description on using Proxy-Cri and Proxy-Scheme-Number.

+* Improved error handling for inadequate timeouts with proxy chains.

 * Revised the examples of message exchange with a reverse-proxy.